cetanu/sovereign/docs/settings.md

 NOCHANGE_RESPONSE     | 304               | What HTTP status should Sovereign return when it detects that the requesting node's config is up-to-date
 SOURCE_MATCH_KEY      | service_clusters  | What value in Source data should sovereign look for when matching nodes NODE_MATCH_KEY        | cluster           | What value in the Node Discovery Request should sovereign look for when matching nodes
-NODE_MATCHING_ENABLED | True              | Whether Sovereign should compare the configured node & source keys REFRESH_CONTEXT       | False             | Whether or not to continually reload template context CONTEXT_REFRESH_RATE  | 3600              | How often (in seconds) Sovereign should reload template context CONTEXT_CACHE_SIZE    | 1000              | How many copies of cached context that Sovereign should keep
+MATCHING_ENABLED      | True              | Whether Sovereign should compare the configured node & source keys REFRESH_CONTEXT       | False             | Whether or not to continually reload template context CONTEXT_REFRESH_RATE  | 3600              | How often (in seconds) Sovereign should reload template context CONTEXT_CACHE_SIZE    | 1000              | How many copies of cached context that Sovereign should keep